alanwunsche/bio/README.md

-## Presentations, Keynotes, Panels, Reports:
+## Presentations, Keynotes, Panels, Podcasts, Reports:

 ***  [Contact Alan Wunsche](mailto:alan@tokenfunder.com) to speak about cryptofinance and blockchain at your next event ***